Campus Construction Update: So which one’s the pigweed again?

 “I keep a life list of plants I have ever seen,” Hayward said, “and velvet-leaf is a new one for me.”

-A weed is a weed, of course, only if you don’t like it.
-Our tour turned up only a couple specimens that I was glad to tell goodbye.
+A weed is a weed, of course, only if you don’t like it, and we like most plants.
+Our tour turned up only a couple specimens that we were glad to tell goodbye.
 Everyone’s good friend, crabgrass, was one.

 Another was one of the few native species we discovered: ragweed, whose plain green flowers are hard to see but, as many allergy sufferers know, easy to detect.